SoftFeta/translate_romanize_keyword_search_title/README.md

 ```
 search(keyword, mandarin_on=False, japanese_on=False) -> (list of 4-tuples, set)
 ```
-Enter a keyword in English and it will return a list of translated and transliterated keywords in small letters (spaces will become hyphens).
+Enter a keyword in English and it will return a list of translated and transliterated (romanized) keywords in small letters (spaces will become hyphens).
 It uses Wikipedia for translation instead of unreliable Google Translate.
 The list of 4-tuples are the intermediate results for verification.
 The format of the 4-tuple is `(language_code, language_name, translated_but_not_transliterated, translated_and_transliterated)`.
 The set are the translated and transliterated results without repetition.
 The original keyword will be included in the set.

 ## Example